EvgeniyMukhamedjanov/liquid-ajax-cart/docs/guide.md

 ### Enhance product forms

-Liquid Ajax Cart ajaxifies all Shopify product forms once it is loaded. <br/> If you want to exclude some of them — use the [`productFormsFilter`](/reference/productFormsFilter/) configuration parameter.
+Liquid Ajax Cart ajaxifies all Shopify product forms. <br/> If you want to exclude some of them — use the [`productFormsFilter`](/reference/productFormsFilter/) configuration parameter.

 </div>
 </div>